ronikbhaskar/text_generator/README.md

   - `git clone https://github.com/ronikbhaskar/text_gen_web/` to clone the repository
   - `cd text_gen_web` to enter the root directory
   - `git checkout -b [name of your branch]` replace [name of your branch] with something you can identify as yours, like your GitHub username
-    - make sure there are no spaces in the name of your branch: ✅ "ronik_is_the_best" ❌ "ronik is the best"
+    - make sure there are no spaces in the name of your branch: ✅ ronik_is_the_best ❌ ronik is the best

 6. In the file `frontend.js`, replace INSERT NAME HERE at the top of the file with your name and save
 7. Enter the following commands in the terminal: